microsoft/UFO/documents/docs/dataflow/instantiation.md

 ### PrefillAgent

 The `PrefillAgent` class facilitates task instantiation and action sequence generation by constructing tailored prompt messages using the `PrefillPrompter`.
-It integrates system, user, and dynamic context to generate actionable inputs for automation workflows.
+It integrates system, user, and dynamic context to generate actionable inputs for down-stream workflows.

 ## 3. Filter Task

 ### FilterFlow

 The `FilterFlow` class is designed to process and refine task plans by leveraging a `FilterAgent`.
 The `FilterFlow` class acts as a bridge between the instantiation of tasks and the execution of a filtering process, aiming to refine task steps and prefill task-related files based on predefined filtering criteria.

 ### FilterAgent

 The `FilterAgent` class is a specialized agent used to evaluate whether an instantiated task is correct.
 It inherits from the BasicAgent class and includes several methods and attributes to handle its functionality.

 # Reference